 Balance between work and baby

 Lily Potter managed her duty and her child equally.
 She was targeted by the darkest wizard of all time along with her baby but it never hampered her work.
-The eminent death threats never damped her self confidence.
+The eminent death threats never dampen her self-confidence.
 She was compassionate, hard working and talented and she equally treasured her time with her son.
 Remember her letter to Serius?

 Stand for the children